-Lautsänger Journey — wired headphones, fitted with Cymatic Organs
+Lautsänger Journey — wired headphones, fitted with Lautsänger Components

 For the listener who sits with the music.

 Built for hours, not minutes.
-The MEZE 99 Neo, modified to reproduce both halves of sound.
+The MEZE 99 Neo, modified to restore the second half of sound.

 $995